OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-alert.md

+---
+title: Alert
+description:
+constructorName: ShAlert
+---

 ### Usage

 #### Presentation
-This is the display format for the `ShAlert` constructor, designed to showcase an alerts with different types for different impact on subject.
+This is the display format for the {{ $doc.constructorName }} constructor, designed to showcase an alerts with different types for different impact on subject.

 ##### Example Basic Alerts